Active implantable medical device

 Declaration of conformity

-CE-marked disinfectants are classified as medical devices as they are considered as required accessories to medical devices.
+Some disinfectants are classified as medical devices.

 Global Medical Device Nomenclature is a system of internationally agreed terms used to identify medical devices.

 In vitro diagnostic medical device

 In vitro diagnostic medical device means any medical device which is a reagent, reagent product, calibrator, control material, kit, instrument, apparatus, piece of equipment, software or system, whether used alone or in combination, intended by the manufacturer to be used in vitro for the examination of specimens, including blood and tissue donations, derived from the human body, solely or principally for the purpose of providing information on one or more of the following: